apache/kylin/website/_dev/javascript_api.md

 ---
-layout: docs
+layout: dev
-title:  "How to consume Kylin REST API in javascript"
+title:  How to consume Kylin REST API in javascript
 categories: development
-permalink: /docs/development/javascript_api.html
+permalink: /development/javascript_api.html
-version: v0.7.2
-since: v0.7.1
 ---
 Kypin securicty authorization is based on basic access authorization, so when you want to use API in your javascript,you need to involve the authorization info in http headers.